CalebQ42/squashfs/README.md

 # GoSquashfs

-My playground to mess around with Squashfs in Go.
-Might turn into an actual library someday.
-Mainly for AppImage
+A PURE Go library to read and write squashfs.
+Right now I'm focusing on unsquashing.
+Currently IS NOT a functional library.
+Some things that are currently public IS going to become private.
+Not very well documented either.

-Right Now it's mostly based on [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs)
+It's roughly based on [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs)

-Special thanks to https://dr-emann.github.io/squashfs/ for some VERY important information in an easy to understand format
+Special thanks to https://dr-emann.github.io/squashfs/ for some VERY important information in an easy to understand format.

-I am focusing purely on unsquashing before squashing.
+Thanks also to [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs) as I referenced it to figure some things out.

 # Working

 * Reading the header
-* Reading data (slightly important :P)
+* Reading data blocks (whether encrypted or not)
 * Reading inodes
 * Reading directories
 * Basic gzip compression (Shouldn't be too hard to implement other, but for right now, this works)

 # Not Working (Yet).
 Roughly in order.

-* Understanding the directory table.
-It's a bit weird TBH.
+* Give a list of files
+    * In string & io.FileStat (?) form
+* Extracting files
+    * from inodes.
+    * from path.
+    * from file info.
 * Reading the UID, GUID, Xatt, Compression Options, Export, and Fragment tables.
-* Implement other compression types
+* Implement other compression types (Should be relatively easy)
 * Squashing

-# Where I'm at

-* Something is wrong with my directory table reading.
-Need to figure that out.